 Tutorial and Audio-Visual Assistance

-Doctor of Philosophy and Master of Science degrees are available with majors in applied mathematics, biomathematics, mathematics, chemistry, functional genomics, genetics, operations research, physics, statistics, toxicology, zoology, and marine, earth and atmospheric sciences.
+Doctor of Philosophy and Master of Science degrees are available with majors in applied mathematics, biology, biomathematics, mathematics, chemistry, functional genomics, genetics, operations research, physics, statistics, toxicology, and marine, earth and atmospheric sciences.
 The Doctor of Philosophy is also offered in bioinformatics.
-The Master of Bioinformatics, Master of Biomathematics, Master of Climate Change and Society, Master of Financial Mathematics, Master of Functional Genomics, Master of Genetics, Master of Operations Research, Master of Statistics, Master of Toxicology and Master of Zoology are also offered.
-The Department of Statistics and the Department of Mathematics offer B.S.-M.S. programs that allow students to enroll in up to 12 credit hours of graduate level course work that may be applied toward the requirements of both the bachelor’s and master’s degrees.
+The Master of Bioinformatics, Master of Biology, Master of Biomathematics, Master of Climate Change and Society, Master of Financial Mathematics, Master of Functional Genomics, Master of Genetics, Master of Operations Research, Master of Statistics, and Master of Toxicology are also offered.
+The Department of Mathematics offers a B.S.-M.S. program that allows students to enroll in up to 12 credit hours of graduate level course work that may be applied toward the requirements of both the bachelor’s and master’s degrees.